Plane makers squeeze suppliers as sales soar

-PARIS It should be a bonanza for suppliers: $135 billion (87.13 billion pounds) in new orders booked by Boeing (BA.N) and Airbus EAD.PA at the Paris Airshow this week.
+PARIS It should be a bonanza for suppliers: $135 billion in new orders booked by Boeing (BA.N) and Airbus EAD.PA at the Paris Airshow this week.

 Yet companies that make everything from overhead bins to cockpit controls are under mounting pressure to cut prices.